siakaramalegos/nextjs-workshop-demo/readme.md

 Each branch represents a step in our workshop.

-- `1-pages-static` - Creating routes/pages and using static files
+- `1-pages-static` - Creating routes/pages and using static files.
+Also contains styling and `<head>` examples.